 The Division of Humanities offers courses in English, Humanities, Fine Arts, Foreign Languages, Mass

-Communications, Music, Religion and Philosophy, Speech, and Drama.
+Communications, Music (Discontinued in 2013), Religion and Philosophy, Speech, and Drama.

-Major Area of Study The Division of Humanities offers major degree programs in English Education, English/Literature, English/Writing, Mass Communications/Broadcast Journalism, Mass Communications/Print Journalism and Music with special emphasis on preparing students to compete in graduate and professional schools, as well as in the global
+Major Area of Study The Division of Humanities offers major degree programs in English Education, English/Literature, English/Writing, Mass Communications/Broadcast Journalism, Mass Communications/Print Journalism and Music (Discontinued in 2013) with special emphasis on preparing students to compete in graduate and professional schools, as well as in the global

 In pursuit of its mission, the Division of Humanities will offer courses to: